Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 There’s a reason why all those classic infomercials start with the famous line “Are you tired of this happening to you?” and then an actor struggling to do something, like washing a stain or flipping a pancake.

-Only after the host presents the problem does the host introduce the product they are advertising.
+Only after presenting the problem does the host introduce the product they are advertising.

-This format exists because scriptwriters for infomercials know that for people to show interest in a product, they must first see how this product can benefit them personally.
+This format exists because infomercial scriptwriters know that people must first see how a product can benefit them personally before they show interest.

-You can apply the same logic to an email marketing strategy; present a relatable problem to the clients and demonstrate how your products or services can solve them.
+You can apply the same logic to an email marketing strategy; present a relatable problem to the clients and demonstrate how your products or services can solve it.

 Additionally, by embedding links to your website, you create a clear path for leads to develop into warm clients.
-For example, if you spread awareness of your product through emails, adding a clickable link would be great at driving traffic to a Shopify store
+For example, if you promote your product via email, adding a clickable link would be great at driving traffic to a Shopify store.

 Present the problem in the email and provide an embedded link that leads to the solution — your product.